-The best work bags can, of course, be different things to different people.
-Sometimes, they’re a little bit of everything at once: professional but not too stuffy, roomy enough to juggle gym sneakers and a laptop, and equipped with additional pockets to store the miscellany you don’t need but carry anyway (reading material, kids’ toys, and even the odd wine bottle).
-Other times, you might just be looking for a stylish pocketbook that fits the essentials and makes you look like a boss (both in the office and when you go out to meet friends for drinks after a long day).
-And not required, but still appreciated: the ability to wear a bag multiple ways in multiple places without looking out of place.
-We surveyed 27 industrious women about the multitasking tote bags, backpacks, and over-the-shoulder options they rely on to get them through the workday and beyond.
+Well, it’s happening.
+Things are slowly returning to normal, and that means going back to work … in an office.
+While some can’t wait to get back to watercooler chats and desk salads, others are still figuring out how to get dressed again (let alone doing it in time for a 9 a.m. office arrival).
+No matter which camp you’re in, a new work bag is in order.
+Honestly, it’s mostly about treating yourself, but a new bag could even be a necessity if you’re new to lugging a laptop around for hybrid work.
+Now, the best work bag isn’t one-size-fits-all.
+Sometimes, you need it to do everything at once: Look professional but not too stuffy, accommodate gym sneakers and a laptop, and organize all the miscellany you definitely don’t need (reading material, kids’ toys, and even the odd wine bottle).
+Other times, you might just be looking for a stylish pocketbook that fits the essentials and makes you look like a boss (both in the office and at after-work drinks).
+We surveyed more than 20 industrious women about the multitasking tote bags, backpacks, and over-the-shoulder options they rely on to get them through the workday and beyond.
 Below are their recommendations, which include open-top work totes, cross-body bags, and backpacks, with many options under $100.

 Best under-$100 work bags for women